amdegroot/ssd.pytorch/README.md

 jupyter notebook
 ```

-- Now navigate to `demo.ipynb` at http://localhost:8888 (by default) and have at it!
+- Now navigate to `demos/demo.ipynb` at http://localhost:8888 (by default) and have at it!

 ### Try the webcam demo
 - Works on CPU (may have to tweak `cv2.waitkey` for optimal fps) or on an NVIDIA GPU
 - This demo requires opencv2+ w/ python and an onboard webcam
-  * You can change the default webcam in `live_demo.py`
+  * You can change the default webcam in `demos/live.py`
-- Running `python live_demo.py` opens the webcam and begins detecting!
+- Running `python -m demos.live` opens the webcam and begins detecting!

 ## TODO
 We have accumulated the following to-do list, which you can expect to be done in the very near future